alibaba/innodb-java-reader/README.md

 [![javadoc](https://javadoc.io/badge2/com.alibaba.database/innodb-java-reader/javadoc.svg)](https://javadoc.io/doc/com.alibaba.database/innodb-java-reader)
 [![Hex.pm](https://img.shields.io/hexpm/l/plug.svg)](http://www.apache.org/licenses/LICENSE-2.0)

 innodb-java-reader is a java implementation to access MySQL InnoDB storage engine file directly.
-With the library or command-line tool, it provides some basic read-only features like examining pages, looking up record by primary key, secondary key and generating page heatmap by LSN or filling rate.
-This project is useful for prototyping and learning MySQL.
-Moreover, this can be a tool to dump table data by offloading from MySQL process under some conditions.
+With the library or command-line tool, it provides read-only features like examining pages, looking up record by primary key, secondary key and generating page heatmap by LSN or filling rate.
+Innodb-java-reader can be a tool to dump/query table by offloading from MySQL process under some conditions.
+Moreover, this project is useful for prototyping and learning MySQL.

 [1.
 Background](#1-background)